 The author decided that it was for the best if the student found a different exam invigilator, which she did.
 She was supervised by a friend, with no exam invigilating experience and a conflict of interest.
-This particular student ended up cheating on her whole degree, graduating with a Juris Doctor (graduate-entry professional degree in law) and is now an admitted legal practitioner of the High Court of Australia and the Supreme Court of New South Wales; and is currently working for St Vincent's Health Australia (St Vincent's Hospital, Sydney NSW Australia).
+This particular student ended up cheating on her whole degree, graduating with a Juris Doctor (graduate-entry professional degree in law) and is now an admitted legal practitioner of the High Court of Australia and the Supreme Court of New South Wales

-Although the author does not draw widespread conclusions from anecdotal experience, there is evidence that cheating on online degrees is up to four times higher than cheating in a traditional class setting (Moten, Fitterer, Brazier, Leonard and Brown, 2013; Stack, 2015).
-While there are many students that do the right thing and do not cheat, the students that do cheat, more often than not, get away with it (Eriksson and McGee (2015).
+Although the author does not draw widespread conclusions from anecdotal experience, there is evidence that cheating on online degrees is up to four times higher than cheating in a traditional class setting (Moten, Fitterer, Brazier, Leonard and Brown, 2013).
+While there are many students that do the right thing and do not cheat, the students that do cheat, more often than not, get away with it.